rev-net/memo/pitch.md

 ## Big bet

 We think revnets can power millions of startups to become global movements, high net-worth interconnected economies, and retail-owned brands that outcompete traditional private alternatives.

+Revnets also benefit from being networked together – each revnet gets better the more revnets there are.
+Composable open accounting alongside composable open ideas and code.

 If we're right, the open internet will win _because_ it best serves creatives, builders, investors, and consumers alike.
 This has clear implications for cryptocurrency economies, social media platforms, and AI models, who each benefit from mass consumer interaction as much as consumers benefit from being a part of them.